Title IV-E Education for Public Child Welfare Program

 - Be A U.S. citizen or eligible to work in the United States, with documentation.

-- Students must be a full-time DHR employee in the State Personnel Management System with at least one year of state service and a rating of "Satisfactory" or higher on their December 2012 performance evaluation.
+- Students must be a full-time DHR employee in the State Personnel Management System with at least one year of state service and a rating of "Satisfactory" or higher on their current performance evaluation.
 If the employee transfers to another State agency or leaves State service, that employee will no longer receive financial assistance.

 - The employee must take at least 9 credit hours each semester (15 credit hours are required for full-time status).